GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/05.641-650/08.At-the-Feet-of-Jesus/docs.md

 ---
+title: |
-title: 648.
-At the Feet of Jesus
+    648. At the Feet of Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 648.
+At the Feet of Jesus.
+Sitting at the feet of Jesus, O what words I hear him say!
+Happy place!  so near, so precious!
+May it find me there each day; Sitting at the feet of Jesus, I would look upon the past, For his love has been so gracious, It has won my heart at last.
+    keywords:  |
-    keywords: Christ in Song, At the Feet of Jesus, Sitting at the feet of Jesus,
+        Christ in Song, adventhymnals, advent hymnals, At the Feet of Jesus, Sitting at the feet of Jesus.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 648. AT THE FEET OF JESUS
+####  Christ in Song,

 ```txt
 1.